MichaelLangbein/tdl2/backend/data/wiki/programming/android.md

 - `data`: Add some useful methods to a class (like hash, copy, ..).
 - `enum`: Makes it an enum
 - `open`: Allows extension
+- `sealed`: Restricts subclassing
+- `object`: Singletons

+### Property modifiers
+- `lateinit`: allows initializing a non-null property outside of constructor

+### Function modifiers
+- `suspend`: allows function to be used concurrently
+- `internal`: only visible in current module
+- `tailrec`: marks function as tail-recursive (allowing compiler to replace recursion with iteration)

 ## Android studio